The Importance Of Color In The Fine Art World:

 Just as personality and taste vary from one individual to the next, our perceptions of color are also unique & subjective.
 Powerful tools, colors have long been used by artists, art therapists, and designers to influence our decisions about personal space or interior design and it is only natural that we often take careful consideration of what colors to surround ourselves with.

-What Is The Significance Of Each Variety Of Color?
+What Is The Significance Of Each Variety Of Color When Making Luxurious art?

 Red is a color that stirs our emotions, our appetite and gets our blood flowing, which means red in any artwork may also be a clever choice for the kitchen or bedroom, depending on the mood you’re trying to set.
 Red ochre is one of the oldest pigments still in use, found in iron-rich soil and thought to be first used as artistic material in prehistoric cave paintings.